-The mission of the department is to evaluate associations between diet, lifestyle, biochemical, and genetic markers and risk of type 2 diabetes.
+The mission of the department is to evaluate associations between diet, lifestyle, biochemical, and genetic markers and risk of type 2 diabetes and its complications.

 Diabetes mellitus is a chronic disorder of glucose metabolism and is the single biggest cause of preventable blindness, the leading cause of non-traumatic lower extremity amputation.
 Furthermore, diabetes mellitus is a major cause of coronary heart disease and end-stage renal disease in European populations.
 Efforts to understand the aetiology of the condition and to develop preventive strategies are key public health targets.
 Observational and experimental studies suggest that several dietary exposures can influence diabetes risk, independently from effects on body weight.

-The department (together with the departments KLE and DIAB) is a member of the German Center for Diabetes Research (DZD).
+The department (together with the departments KLE, DIAB, ADE and CRM) is a member of the German Center for Diabetes Research (DZD).
 The DZD was founded in 2009 as one of six national health centers by the Federal Ministry of Education and Research.
 The DZD is a national research consortium in which basic researchers, clinicians and epidemiologists closely collaborate in order to clarify the causes and pathophysiology of diabetes and to develop individualized to develop individualized approaches to prevention and treatment.

 © 2018 DIfE - German Institute of Human Nutrition.
 All rights reserved. // as of 05.02.2018